 In addition to filing your candidacy application, you will need to pay any required fees and, in some cases, file a valid petition with a minimum number of signatures.
 Laws vary from state to state.

 You’ll likely submit your forms to your secretary of state’s office.
-In some cases, however, you might need to file your application with the district that oversees your office.
+In some cases, however, you might need to file your application with the district that oversees your office, such as your county.

 How much money will I need to raise to win my election?

-The short answer: More than you probably think.
+The short answer: You will need to raise more money for your campaign than you probably think.

 Seriously, though, the best to figure out how much money you will need to raise is to research what other campaigns for the same or similar office have spent in your area.